oit-ipbl/final_competition/README.md

 2. Automatic control use Python
 3. Each team can try 2 times
 4. Up to four landings
-5. Cannot land twice in the same city
+5. Can't land twice in the same city
 6. Landing inside the area
 7. No need to return to the starting point
 8. The location of each city will be changed after all teams have executed